FC Dallas 25th Season Top 10 All-Time Players – Center Backs - 3rd Degree

 9. Richard Farrer – 1996 to 2002Embed from Getty Images

 Selected in the 12th round of the Inaugural Player Draft in 1996, Farrer went on to play 158 regular-season games (8th in franchise history) with 141 starts (5th franchise history) – plus 17/11 playoff games/starts – in his 7 year MLS career.
-A versatile defender, Farrer played marking back, center back, and even sweeper.
+A versatile defender, Farrer played marking back, center back, sweeper, and even some right midfield.
 6 career goals and 7 assists.

 Little known fact, Farrer had an extended tryout with Lincoln City in 1995 before an ankle injury ended his opportunity there.